 Local presentations need not include a review of the entire set of data.
 Consider instead a brief overview of the survey results most pertinent to the team, which is easier for managers to handle and more engaging for employees.
 A manager toolkit to help support survey goals can help keep things on track.

 When sharing employee survey results, open communication is key.
 The best presentation examples open the door for discussion between managers and employees on potential follow-up actions.
 (Tweet this!)
 These can be supportive of corporate-level initiatives, or in addition to company-wide actions.
-Ultimately, all change happens at this level, so discussion and involvement here is critical for building true engagement.
+Ultimately, all change happens at this level, so discussion and involvement here is critical for building true engagement and helping employees see the way forward to a better work experience.

 Communicating Current Priorities to Manage Disappointment